 Graham is a long-standing K&ESR volunteer having been involved since the early 1980s and former director of the line.
 He works as a tourism manager and his career has included spells at some of the area's leading tourist attractions including Hastings Aquarium, the Royal Engineers Museum, Shepherd Neame Brewery Visitor Centre and the Kent & East Sussex Railway.
-He currently chairs the Association of Tourist Attractions in Kent and is a Non-executive Director of Tourism South East.
+He is currently pasrt of teh Senior Management Team at Didcot Railway Centre where he is responsible for marketing & events, and is also a Non-executive Director of Tourism South East.

 Away from work and railways, Graham is a volunteer at CSRfm, Canterbury's community and student radio station where he produces and presents his own three-hour weekly entertainment show, Sunday Best, and also helps out as Programming Manager and Head of Weekends, he describes the last role as "having the best job title ever!".

 Matt has been a working volunteer on the Kent and East Sussex Railway for over 15 years.
 He grew up working with the Terriers and was lucky enough to spend time working at Rolvenden as a casual member of staff.
 He is a volunteer driver, signalman, guard on the K&ESR and in 2018 I became a K&ESR Trustee.
 Matt is also a driver for the North Yorkshire Moors Railway.
 In 2011, he graduated from the University of Kent with a degree in computing and business administration and works for Essex and Kent Police as a business relations manager.